What it is and why it matters

 Video: Digital Intelligence with Predictive Analytics

-So, what does it take to do digital marketing right?
+What does it take to do digital marketing right?
 Here are three keys to digital marketing success:

 - Manage complex customer relationships across a variety of channels – both digital and traditional.